 Graduate assistants are normally selected during the months of March and April for the following academic year.
 For full consideration, applications should be filed before February 1.
 Later applications will be given consideration if positions become available.
 Award announcements are not made until sometime after April 15.

 |Student Health and Counseling Center Fee||264.00||264.00|

 |Total Assistantship Value||18,306.13||29,832.13|

-*Nonresident US citizens and international students having documented permanent US residency (green card).
+**Nonresident US citizens and international students with documented permanent US residency.

 PLEASE NOTE: New deadlines and increased stipends are in place for the 2014 - 2015 academic year

 The graduate school provides two competitive fellowship programs to help graduate students with research and creative activities.

 The Graduate Student Summer Research or Creative Activity Fellowship provides a $3,500 stipend for students to conduct research or creative activity over ten weeks during the summer, usually between the student's first and second year of graduate study.
 The student must be registered for either summer or fall quarter.

 The Master's Research or Creative Activity Fellowship provides up to $1,000 for expenses for students to conduct research related to their thesis or creative activity.